-One of the goals of the project is to obtain the highest LEED certification possible, given development budgets and existing conditions of the buildings.
-This will be accomplished through landscaping, stormwater management, adaptive re-use of existing buildings and construction of new buildings using environmentally responsible materials and systems.
+One of the original goals of the project was to obtain the highest LEED certification possible, given development budgets and existing conditions of the buildings.
+This can be accomplished through landscaping, stormwater management, adaptive re-use of existing buildings and construction of new buildings using environmentally responsible materials and systems.
 Additionally, as mentioned above, the Applicant has partnered with an experienced local hydroelectric operator to restore the historic Powerhouse building on the Fishkill Creek (Building 9) and re-use the original turbine resident in the Powerhouse to generate hydroelectric power from the waters of the Fishkill Creek.
+Building 9 has been built to LEED Silver specifications; however, the Applicant decided not to pursue LEED Certification due to the cost associated with the Application.